sensiolabs/GotenbergBundle/docs/pdf/builders_api/MarkdownPdfBuilder.md

 > See: [https://gotenberg.dev/docs/routes#invalid-http-status-codes-chromium ](https://gotenberg.dev/docs/routes#invalid-http-status-codes-chromium )

 ### failOnResourceHttpStatusCodes(array $statusCodes)
-Return a 409 Conflict response if the HTTP status code from at least one resource is not acceptable.<br />(default None). (overrides any previous configuration).<br />
+Return a 409 Conflict response if the HTTP status code from at least one resource is not acceptable. (overrides any previous configuration).<br />

 > [!TIP]
 > See: [https://gotenberg.dev/docs/routes#invalid-http-status-codes-chromium ](https://gotenberg.dev/docs/routes#invalid-http-status-codes-chromium )